HMS Sans Pareil (1887): Service history

 In June 1902 she was docked in the Medway, during a trial of the New Bermuda Floating dock.
 She took part in the fleet review held at Spithead on 16 August 1902 for the coronation of King Edward VII, and the following month went to Chatham Dockyard for a short refit, resuming duty after a couple of weeks.

-She was sold for scrap in 1907 as part of the fleet modernisation programme instigated by the First Sea Lord, Admiral Fisher.

-The ship was sold for scrap, and dismantled at the dock on the River Ribble, Preston, Lancashire.
+She was sold for scrap in 1907 as part of the fleet modernisation programme instigated by the First Sea Lord, Admiral Fisher, and dismantled at the dock on the River Ribble, Preston, Lancashire.
 A model of the ship was removed from her at that time and is thought to be either the builder's model or constructed by the ship's crew.
 The 3m long model required some restoration and is now on display in 'The Story of Preston' at Preston's Harris Museum and Library.